 - General pool and water safety

-For this class, we like to partner with local community swimming pools and their lifeguard staff.
-Our water safety volunteers will come and provide the interactive presentation and then we have kids actively engage in water and pool-side activities (Can also be done without getting into the pool but kids love the water!!).
-The class can be customized to meet the time restrictions at the pool but we would encourage the class being at least 1, and up to 2 hours in length.
+For this class, we partner with local community swimming pools and their lifeguard staff.
+Our water safety volunteers provide an interactive presentation and then we have kids actively engage in water and pool-side activities (Can also be done without getting into the pool but kids love the water!!).
+The class can be customized to meet the time restrictions at the pool but we would encourage the class be 1-2 hours in length.
 Safe Kids Grand Forks will schedule and work with local pools (indoor or outdoor) to schedule these for their communities.
 Please contact us directly to schedule.

-Click on the logos below for registration information on these swim lesson programs and to get your child enrolled today.
+Click on the logos for registration information on swim lesson programs in Grand Forks and East Grand Forks.

 Water Watchers Program

-(These Water Watcher laminated cards are available on both a wrist band style bracelet or a neck lanyard.)
+(These Water Watcher laminated cards are available on both a wrist band style bracelet or a neck lanyard or download here.)